ParulMudaliar/2026Spring_projects/README.md

 ## 14. AI Disclosure

-Claude assisted in brainstorming ideas, choosing random variables and slide content.
+Claude (Anthropic) was used to assist in brainstorming ideas, choosing random variables, writing slide content, and with doctests.
 The simulation logic, dataset exploration, and results interpretation are team work.

 ---